-AKHM has monitored noise at the five locations selected in the NIA as being potential noise receptors within a 2 km radius study area around Keno City.
+AKHM has monitored noise at the five locations selected in the noise impact assessment as being potential noise receptors within a 2 km radius study area around Keno City.
 Since November 2013, noise has also been monitored at a sixth location, the Keno City Campground.
-These monitoring locations are listed in Table 8-1 and shown in Figure 7-1.
+These monitoring locations are listed in Table 8-1 and shown in Figure 8-1.